 The base correlation drives the sensitivity of the first loss note to the underlying portfolio CDS.
 There is further information in publicly available sources (such as www.markit.com) who publish base correlation values for tranches on credit indices (tranche composites).
-At 31 December 2018, the valuation set out in this document is based upon a base correlation which was calibrated at issuance date and kept under review.
-During 2019, the basis of the valuation changed to a base correlation which is calibrated dynamically, based on the regression of tranche composites of a market comparable index (iTraxx Europe).
+The valuation is founded on a base correlation which is calibrated dynamically, based on the regression of tranche composites of a market comparable index (iTraxx Europe).